dpteam/twitch-plays/README.md

 Requirements
 ============

-At this time, the program will only work on Microsoft Windows due to the reliance of Windows API calls to perform keystrokes through the [PyWin32 extension](http://sourceforge.net/projects/pywin32/), which must be installed alongside a normal Python installation.
-A *nix port is to be worked on.

 It is recommended to use [2.7.x releases](http://www.python.org/download/releases/2.7/) of Python.

+For Microsoft Windows, keystrokes are performed by utilising Windows API calls through the [PyWin32 extension](http://sourceforge.net/projects/pywin32/), which must be installed alongside a normal Python for Windows installation.
+For macOS/Linux/*NIX installs, keystrokes are performed through xdotool.
+For Ubuntu/Debian, install it by launching `sudo apt-get install xautomation`.

 How To Run
 ============